Attacks and alignments: rooks, set partitions, and permutations: Abstract

 \section{Abstract}

-We consider random set partitions of size $n$ with exactly $k$ blocks, chosen uniformly from all such, as counted by $S(n,k)$, the Stirling number of the second kind, and random permutations of size $n$ with exactly $k$ cycles, chosen uniformly from all such, as counted by $s(n,k)$, the unsigned Stirling number of the first kind, under the regime where $r \equiv r(n,k) := n-k \sim t\sqrt{n}$.
-In this regime, there is a simple approximation for the entire process of component counts; in particular the number of components of size 3 converges in distribution to Poisson with mean $\frac{2}{3}t^2$ for set partitions, and mean $\frac{4}{3}t^2$ for permutations, and with high probability, all other components have size one or two.
-These approximations are proved, with quantitative error bounds, using combinatorial bijections for placements of $r$ rooks on a triangular half of an $n\times n$ chess board, together with the Chen-Stein method for processes of indicator random variables.
+We consider uniformly random set partitions of size $n$ with exactly $k$ blocks, and uniformly random permutations of size~$n$ with exactly~$k$ cycles, under the regime where $n-k \sim t\sqrt{n}$, $t>0$.
+In this regime, there is a simple approximation for the entire process of component counts; in particular, the number of components of size 3 converges in distribution to Poisson with mean $\frac{2}{3}t^2$ for set partitions and mean $\frac{4}{3}t^2$ for permutations, and with high probability all other components have size one or two.
+These approximations are proved, with preasymptotic error bounds, using combinatorial bijections for placements of $r$ rooks on a triangular half of an $n\times n$ chess board, together with the Chen--Stein method for processes of indicator random variables.